arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 ## Conclusion

-I can only say that was great decision to start that way.
-If you are able to cut scope It does not take much effort to start this way.
+I can only say that was great decision to start this way.
 Now I now that we save a lot of time on investigation performance problems in the future.
-Off course the most important thing is to choose if CQRS is a good start point.
+Off course the most important thing is to choose if CQRS is a good starting point.
 If you have simple CRUD feature it will be unnecessary.

 I didn't focus on test part.
 I think It is a great subject for a separate post.
 If you are interested in testing event sourced app you can check this [post](http://blog.arkency.com/2015/07/testing-event-sourced-application/).